-There are twelve Seasonal turns spread over seven years (each year having Spring and Summer turns for ease of recognition, without real meteorological or other significance).
+There are twelve Seasonal turns spread over seven years (each year having a Spring and a Summer turn for ease of recognition, without real meteorological or other significance).
 The sequence of play is:

-- I SUPPLY POINTS ALLOCATIONS
+- I. SUPPLY POINTS ALLOCATIONS

-- II MUSTERS (if any, Spring turn only)
+- II.
+MUSTERS (if any, Spring turn only)

-- III MOVEMENT
+- III.
+MOVEMENT

-- IV COMBAT
+- IV.
+COMBAT

-- V SIEGES
+- V. SIEGES

-- VI WINTER (between Autumn turn of a year and Spring turn of next year) Includes PROMOTION, SUPPLY and IROQUOIS ADJUSTMENT
+- VI.
+WINTER (between Autumn turn of a year and Spring turn of next year) Includes PROMOTION, SUPPLY and IROQUOIS ADJUSTMENT

-- VII NAVAL COMBAT/MANEUVER (Winter turn of year only)
+- VII.
+NAVAL COMBAT/MANEUVER (Winter turn of year only)

-- VIII REINFORCEMENTS / RESTORATION (Winter turn only)
+- VIII.
+REINFORCEMENTS / RESTORATION (Winter turn only)